Adelic toric varieties and adelic loop groups: Adelic solenoid

-The solenoid $S^1_\Q$ can also be realized as the orbit space of the $\Q$--bundle structure $\Q \hookrightarrow \mathbb{A} \to \A/\Q$, where $\A$ is the ad\`ele group of the rational numbers which is a locally compact Abelian group, $\Q$ is a discrete subgroup of $\A$ and $\A/\Q \cong S^1_\Q$ is a compact Abelian group (see \cite{RV}).
+The solenoid $S^1_\Q$ can also be realized as the orbit space of the $\Q$--bundle structure $\Q \hookrightarrow \mathbb{A} \to \A/\Q$, where $\A$ is the {\bf adele group} of the rational numbers which is a locally compact Abelian group, $\Q$ is a discrete subgroup of $\A$ and $\A/\Q \cong S^1_\Q$ is a compact Abelian group (\cite{RV}).
 From this perspective, $\A/\Q$ can be seen as a projective limit whose $n$--th component corresponds to the unique covering of degree $n\geq 1$ of $S^1_\Q$.

 By considering the properly discontinuously diagonal free action of $\Z$ on $\hat{\Z}\times\R$ given by